Enhancing Early Detection and Localization of Gravitational Waves via Eccentricity-Induced Higher Harmonic Modes with 2G

-In this paper, we aim to supplement our previous studies on the early detection and localization of eccentric GWs using 2G detector networks.
+Various dynamical formation mechanisms for compact binaries involving black holes and neutron stars have been proposed to explain their potential eccentricities~\cite{Rodriguez:2017pec,Samsing:2017xmd,Samsing:2017oij,Samsing:2018ykz,Wen:2002km,Pratten:2020fqn,OLeary:2008myb,Lee:2009ca}.
+However, the rate of detecting eccentric BBH and BNS mergers in the LVK band remains highly uncertain with current knowledge.
+Several studies~\cite{Samsing:2017xmd,Samsing:2017rat} suggest that approximately $\mathcal{O}(5\%)$ of dynamical mergers occurring in globular clusters may exhibit eccentricities greater than 0.1 at a gravitational wave frequency of 10 Hz.
+Moreover, the recent report of a high eccentricity ($e_0 \sim 0.6$) for GW190521~\cite{Gayathri:2020coq} indicates the potential for observing more highly eccentric GW events in the LVK band in the future.

+The enhancement of early warning and parameter estimation of GWs by incorporating higher multipole modes from asymmetric mass ratios has been explored in~\cite{Kapadia:2020kss,Singh:2020lwx,Islam:2021zee}.
+Intriguingly, our recent study~\cite{Yang:2023zxk} demonstrates that eccentricity-induced higher harmonic modes allow the third-generation (3G) detector network ET+2CE to detect and localize typical sources even before the dominant mode enters the band, enabling the earliest possible warning and maximizing preparation time for observing EM counterparts.
+However, given the limited in-band duration of GWs in 2G detectors, improving early warning and localization in 2G networks is both more pressing and challenging.

+In this paper, through the decomposition and extraction of each harmonic mode in the frequency domain, we present the first theoretical and comprehensive study on the enhancement of early detection and localization from eccentricity-induced higher harmonic modes in a 2G detector network—Advanced LIGO, Advanced Virgo, KAGRA, and LIGO-India (HLVKI).
+The higher harmonic modes enter the detector band much earlier than the dominant mode, allowing for early SNR accumulation and localization estimation.
 Our focus lies on the evolution of SNR and localization accuracy as functions of time-to-merger, as well as the time gained for pre-merger detection and localization enabled by eccentricity-induced higher harmonic modes.
-By simulating typical compact binaries, we quantify the extent to which eccentric cases can achieve earlier accumulation of a given SNR and localization accuracy compared to non-eccentric cases.
+By simulating typical compact binaries and tracking the sequential entry of each harmonic mode into the detector band, we quantify the extent to which eccentric cases can achieve earlier accumulation of a given SNR and localization accuracy compared to non-eccentric cases.

-This paper is organized as follows.
-In Section~\ref{sec:method}, we introduce our methodology, including the waveform models and simulation setup.
-In Section~\ref{sec:result}, we present our main results, comparing the SNR and localization as a function of time to merger between eccentric and non-eccentric cases.
-Finally, in Section~\ref{sec:discussion}, we provide our conclusions along with potential caveats and a discussion of our findings.